 It is the voltage at which breakdown of a dielectric material occurs, usually expressed in kV.
 The dielectric breakdown voltage of FR4 – FR370HR, is 50kV.

-In this section of the PCB material selection tool, you can set the range of various thermal properties like glass transition temperature (Tg), decomposition temperature (Td), coefficient of thermal expansion (CTE) along X, Y and Z axes and thermal conductivity (K).
+In this section, you can set the range of various thermal properties like glass transition temperature (Tg), decomposition temperature (Td), coefficient of thermal expansion (CTE) along X, Y and Z axes and thermal conductivity (K).

 Glass transition temperature (Tg)

 Tg is the temperature around which a circuit board substrate transitions from a glassy, rigid state to a softened, deformable state.
 Above Tg, the material has a substantially higher coefficient of thermal expansion than that below Tg.
 However, the deformation with temperature around Tg is completely elastic; when the temperature drops down from a temperature higher than Tg to below Tg, the material returns to its original state.
 For all lead free (ROHS compatible) materials the Tg requirement is >= 170 °C. The Tg of FR4 material FR370HR- is 180 °C.

 Decomposition temperature (Td)

 Td is the temperature at which a PCB material chemically decomposes and the change is completely irreversible; once the material crosses Td, it cannot return to its original state after cooling down and therefore becomes totally non-functional.
 The Td of FR4 material FR370HR is 340 °C.